Ginger Snaps Baking Affairs

 Corn starch is typically used to thicken up liquid-based foods, but with baking, it does the same thing!
 For this recipe I swapped out baking powder for corn starch instead, creating a thicker cookie.

-If I want a chewier cookie, melted butter instead of softened is what I'll use, especially with chocolate cookies.
+If I want a chewier cookie, melted butter instead of softened is what I'll use, especially with chocolate cookies (like these triple chocolate chunk cookies).
 And using more brown sugar compared to white sugar will make your cookies softer, thicker, and chewier.

 The cookie dough does need to be chilled 1 hour before baking because this helps with the overall texture, shape, and flavor of the cookie, but it's definitely worth the wait!